 Many resistant varieties are available, and host resistance is the most economical control measure.
-Leaf rust resistance breaks down over a period of several years.
+Leaf rust resistance breaks down over a period of several years; see the Organic Commodities Wheat Variety Disease Packages Factsheet for the latest variety ratings.

 Seed treatments are not effective against leaf rust.